 Judges will always look for original work.

 Lamingtons should be made from butter cake mixture, show no soaking from icing and should be no more than 4-5 cm cubes.

-Judges will be looking for cakes that have fine texture without air holes even colour on top, sides and bases, height in proportion to tin size; no wire marks; and typical of variety stated in schedule.
+Judges will be looking for cakes that have fine texture without air holes even colour on top, sides and bases, height in proportion to tin size; no wire marks; and typical of the variety stated in the schedule.

 Being a short fleeced show, alpacas need to be in clean paddock condition showing a clean breach and fleece with all bulky debris removed.
 As natural as possible is the ideal so manicured bonnets will not be acceptable although nails may be trimmed.
-When fleece is combed or blown disturbance of the original staple structure should be avoided.
+When the fleece is combed or blown disturbance of the original staple structure should be avoided.
 Registration and farm code ear tags are acceptable.

-Read the schedule very carefully and ensure that you are adhering strictly to the requirements of your section including subject.
+Read the schedule very carefully and ensure that you are adhering strictly to the requirements of your section including the subject.
 If it states that your photograph should be of a particular size or that it should be mounted in a particular way, then that is the way you must present it.

 All work must be bona fide and original.

 Wipe bottles over with vinegar to give them a clean shiny appearance.
 Ensure neat tidy labels.
 Know what category you are entering.

 Knitting and crochet should show evenness of stitching and tension; inside there should be no knots or loose ends and seams should be as neat as possible – experts suggest weaving seams together so they are perfectly matched.

 Press embroidery well from both sides with padding underneath when doing the wrong side.